mjhea0/bottle-plotly-python/blog.md

 ## Cohort Analysis

-Next, let's a more complicated graph to create a graph for the following cohort analysis stats:
+Next, let's look at a more complicated graph to create a graph for the following cohort analysis stats:

     Cohort | 2011 | 2012 | 2013 | 2014
     ------ | ---- | ---- | ---- | ----